jyonker/ng-matrix-component/src/common/README.md

 ```
 src/
   |- common/
-  |  |- plusOneDirective/
   |  |- titleService/
 ```

-- `plusOneDirective` - a simple directive to load a Google +1 Button on an element.
 - `titleService` - a service to change the page title, complete with a consistent suffix.